web2project/web2project.github.io/_docs/naming-conventions.md

 ## Module Class(es)

 * The class name SHOULD be the singular form of the module name prefixed by the letter C - ex: Departments -> CDepartment, Contacts -> CContact;
-* A module MAY have subclasses;
-* Subclass(es) name MUST be the singular form of the module name prefixed by the letter C and then followed by an underscore (_) and singular form of the subclass - ex: File Folders -> CFile_Folder, Task Logs -> CTask_Log;
-* All classes and subclasses MUST respect core web2project permissions and ACLs;
 * The class's public properties MUST be named identically to its database table's columns - ex: CProject->project_id -> projects/project_id, CForum->forum_name -> forums/forum_name;
 * The class MAY have protected properties;
 * The class SHOULD NOT have any private properties;
 * The class's primary id property should end with '_id' - ex: CProject->project_id, CCompany->company_id;
 * The class's name property should end with '_name' - ex: CTask->task_name, CEvent->event_name;
-* The class's date or datetime properties SHOULD '_date' and '_datetime' respectively - ex: CEvent->event_start_date, CProject->project_end_date.
+* A module MAY have subclasses;
+* Subclass(es) name MUST be the singular form of the module name prefixed by the letter C and then followed by an underscore (_) and singular form of the subclass - ex: File Folders -> CFile_Folder, Task Logs -> CTask_Log;
+* All classes and subclasses MUST respect core web2project permissions and ACLs;

 ## View/Templating